tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

 When I first wrote this function,
 I used explicit recursion.
+There's nothing wrong with this per se, but most experienced Haskellers wouldn't write it this way.

     takes :: Int -> [a] -> [[a]]
     takes _ [] = [[]]